webqit/playui/packages/playui-js/README.md

 const $ = PlayUI();
 ```

 And you can selectively import Play UI's descrete parts to streamline your imports to your needs.
-The API reference has the *import* syntax for each of Play UI's functions.
+The API reference has the *import* syntax for each of PlayUI's functions.
 For example:

 ```js
 // Import a function...